Snaacky/thewiki/docs/tutorials/qbittorrent.md

 # qBittorrent

 [qBittorrent](https://www.qbittorrent.org) is a free, open-source, and cross-platform BitTorrent client.
-It is often recommened by most users due to its extensive features and ease of use.
+It is often recommended by most users due to its extensive features and ease of use.

 ## Installation